petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts/contacts.md

 1. Click *Save*.

+!!! note
-All the contact fields for an account are for informational purposes only.
+    The contact fields for an account are for informational purposes only.